-Leadership is contextual-interaction with others to make collective progress.
-Distributed leadership shows that we can create an organization that is robust and can navigate, together, through change and chaos.
+Leadership is contextual interaction with others to make collective progress.
+Distributed leadership shows that we can create a robust organization and navigate change and chaos together.

 Our reference to what effective leadership looks like is changing—the relevance of what, how, and IF leadership matters is a conversation worth having.

 I’ve been critical of the belief or felt the need that a single “great man” is a leader.
 I’ve been critical of the feeling that we need some paternalistic organization with an authoritarian leader to tell us what to do.
 And this tension between leadership and autonomy is a paradox in American life.
 We want to feel that a leader is there, and we don’t want someone telling us what to do, BUT we want someone else to tell others what to do.

 We’ve seen through leadership research that leadership focus has moved from:

 Individual Focus – a single leader exercising command and transformation.

 - Born vs. Made = leadership as talent and skill